ytorbyk/sage/README.md

 ## Sage

-Sage helper for development environment on macOS (High Sierra, Mojave).
+Sage is helper for development environment on macOS (High Sierra, Mojave).

 ## Installation